astra-uu-se/MPLACE/README.md

 - Try re-running the model and saving the CSV again.

 **Colors repeat with many materials**
-- Current palette has ~20 distinct colors.
-Future versions will expand to 50+.
+- Current palette has 60 distinct colors.

 **Exported PLATER files**
 - If multiple plates were generated, you will be prompted to save multiple files (one per plate).
 The completion dialog lists all saved file names.